NOAA-GSL/mpas_app/README.md

 platform:
   account: wrfruc
 ```
-To update additional fields, you add the nested structure from `default_config.yaml` with the additional information.
-For example, to modify the physics for the `atmosphere` executable to include Thompson microphysics, you would add the following to the user config YAML:
+To update additional fields, you add the nested structure from `default_config.yaml` with the desired values.
+For example, to modify the physics for the `atmosphere` executable to include Thompson microphysics, add the following to the user config YAML:
 ```
 forecast:
   mpas: